Skip to content

 • Tri-fuel capability provides unmatched fuel flexibility during emergencies

-• 8,200 starting watts handles large motor loads and AC startup surges
+• 8,200 starting watts handle large motor loads and RV air conditioners

 • 17-hour runtime at quarter load minimizes overnight refueling